PlaneWXHelp

 Multi-Model Icing Analysis

 PlaneWX goes far beyond traditional AIRMETs and PIREPs.
-We analyze icing conditions using three independent weather models, giving you confidence levels, cloud layer boundaries, ice type forecasts, and total exposure estimates — all tailored to your route and aircraft.
+We analyze icing conditions using three independent weather models, the FAA/NWS Current Icing Product (CIP) observation-fused nowcast, and the next-generation DAFS Icing Forecast Integration (IFI) for flights up to 18 hours out — giving you aviation-specific icing forecasts, confidence levels, cloud layer boundaries, SLD risk, and total exposure estimates, all tailored to your route and altitude.

 Why Multi-Model Icing Matters